HomelessPhD/AR_Puzzles/PZL3/README.md

 The last one is tricky, but seems to be mentioned by @Tiamat in his official twitter hints: " Did anybody count the dots?".
 Considering he pointed the picture 8 only and all black object on it, it results in 58 "dots".
 The base58 encoding is a typical in cryptosphere, so BASE could be mean here.

-Finally, i'd consider the next keys here: `base, data, apps, dapp, star, cost, code, luck, dots, ...`
+Finally, i'd consider the next keys here: `base, data, apps, dapp, star, cost, code, luck, dots, peer ...`

 # "Exotic" ideas